christianeisendle/nxprdlib-kernel-bal/README.md

 echo "bal" >> /etc/modules
 ```

-If loaded successfully, `/dev/bal` should have been populated by udevd.
+If loaded successfully, `/dev/bal` is being populated by udevd.